 Germany has way more to offer than amazing cars, cozy Biergartens, and picturesque castles: The country in the heart of Europe also boasts a high quality of life, and metropolises like Berlin and Munich regularly show up in the top 10 rankings of the most livable cities in the world.
-There are also a few things that make living in Germany very unique – and definitely add to all of that high-quality environment.
+There are also a few things that make living and studying in Germany very unique – and definitely add to all of that high-quality environment.

-1. Football is a religion
+1. Football is a religion/pg.

 Football, or soccer as Americans call it, is not just a sport in Germany, it’s a religion.
 There are few other countries in the world that are as crazy about football as Germany: Fans of different clubs literally hate each other, which can even affect relationships.
 In cities like Munich, you need to be VERY lucky to get a ticket for a game, much less a pass for the whole season.
 When Bayern Munich has an important game, the whole city – from kids to grandmothers – shows its support by wearing red.

 Living in Germany will change your opinion on bread forever.
 I’m biased, but German bread simply is the best – from the variety, to the taste and the quality.
 There are so many different types of bread that you will soon forget about the so-called “bread” you know from home.
 Bakeries show off their creativity with all kinds of different loaves and rolls: dark, white, sweet, savory, crunchy, soft, plain, or with all types of seeds – you can have it your way, any day!

 3. 4 p.m. means 3:55 p.m. (not 4ish)

 Germans are famous for their discipline and punctuality, and you need to adapt to that to make friends.
 Always show up five minutes before the appointment, meeting, or date.
 If you meet friends, it’s ok to be right on time or even two to five minutes late, but that’s about as much wiggle room as you get.
 There’s no such thing as 4ish in Germany!